 Oftentimes, our kids have not had a chance to really get a handle on how to manage themselves in social situations.
-This past year has really impacted social opportunities for many kids, and the schools often do not have resources on hand during recess breaks to sufficiently support kids in working through social challenges.
+The pandemic has really impacted social opportunities for many kids, and the schools often do not have resources on hand during recess breaks to sufficiently support kids in working through social challenges.
 And while kids may go to sports or activities with other kids, these activities are structured and don't allow for free range social interactions.
 The goal of our friendship skills groups is to help support kids who struggle with the following:

 Initiating friendships - how do I make a friend